-In case of 20 MHz or 40 MHz, subcarrier indices scidxi , i = 0 1  Ns – 1 , are the subset of the sub-

-carrier indices identified by the BW and Grouping subfields, as defined in Table 9-91j (Subcarrier indices

-when feedback request does not cover the entire 80 MHz segment), starting with scidx0 and ending with

-scidxNs – 1 , in the order given.
-In case of 80 MHz, 160 MHz, or 320 MHz, subcarrier indices scidxi ,

-i = 0 1  Ns – 1 , are the subset of the subcarrier indices identified by the BW and Grouping subfields,

-as defined in Table 9-91k (Subcarrier indices when feedback request cover the entire 80 MHz segment for

-Ng = 4) and Table 9-91l (Subcarrier indices when feedback request cover the entire 80 MHz segment for Ng

-= 16), starting with scidx0 and ending with scidxNs – 1 , in the order given.

-NOTE—This implicitly defines Ns .

 The Average SNR of Space-Time Stream i subfield in Table 9-91b (HE Compressed Beamforming Report information) is an 8-bit 2s complement integer defined in Table 9-77 (Average SNR of Space-Time Stream I subfield).

 The AvgSNRi in Table 9-77 (Average SNR of Space-Time Stream i subfield) is found by computing the SNR per subcarrier in decibels for the subcarriers identified in Table 9-91j (Subcarrier indices when feedback request does not cover the entire 80 MHz segment), Table 9-91k (Subcarrier indices when feedback request cover the entire 80 MHz segment for Ng = 4), and Table 9-91l (Subcarrier indices when feedback request cover the entire 80 MHz segment for Ng = 16), and then computing the arithmetic mean of those values.
 Each SNR value per subcarrier in stream i (before being averaged) corresponds to the SNR associated with column i of the beamforming feedback matrix V determined at the beamformee.
 Each SNR corresponds to the predicted SNR at the beamformee when the beamformer applies all columns of the matrix V.